claudim/TSP/README.md

 3. C++ 17
 4. CMake 3.13

-### Setup
+### Installing

-1. Update CMakeList to link networkit library
+1. Update CMakeList to link NetworKit library
-2. Create a building folder in the root directory e.g. 'mkdir build'
+2. Create a building folder in the root directory e.g. `mkdir build`
-3. Move in build directory and run 'cmake ../'
+3. Move in build directory and run `cmake ../`
-4. Run 'cmake --build .'
+4. Run `cmake --build .`

 ### Usage

 `./TSP path/to/your/graph/`

 TSP takes graph in edgelist format.
 Some sample graphs are in the samples directory.

+## Authors

+     * Claudia Di Marco
+     * Riccardo Mantini